vsoch/vsoch.github.io/_posts/2020/2020-02-29-good-first-issues.md

 </div>

+It's intended to be simple so that an organization can customize the style to fit its branding.
 Note that we also grab other labels that are associated with the repositories.
 If this turns out to be too many, we could always limit to GitHub's pre-determined set.
 Also note that you might want to update the tag or commit of the action used.
+Version v1.0.0 was just released.

 ## Why Should I Care?

 If you are immersed in the world of being an RSE, or perhaps an RSE for a specific domain, it's easy to forget that there are folks out there that would love to learn, but don't know where to start.
+If you aren't an RSE but are part of a GitHub community, the same case is true for your projects.
 Hopefully this small set of tools, both the awesome list and the action, can help you to find RSE related projects along with identify and share good first issues for your own set of repositories if you deploy the action.
 Have fun, friends!